 The other major hint of this offseason was with the Minnesota Wild’s primary free agent target in Plover, Wisconsin-native Joe Pavelski.
 The 35-year old, right-shot forward was coming off a 38-goal season with the San Jose Sharks and has been a proven NHL goal scoring talent throughout his career.
 As was the case with Kessel the team had Suter and Zach Parise talk with their former Team USA teammate to try to woo him to come the Wild’s way but it became clear in the days leading up to free agency that he really wasn’t that interested in Minnesota.
 Pavelski flew and met with team officials in Tampa Bay and Dallas but passed on a offer to fly and meet with Wild management in St. Paul before ultimately signing a 3-year, $21-million deal (with a no movement clause) with the Stars.
 While nothing was said directly by Pavelski in regards to the Wild’s offer, he obviously felt Dallas had a better chance to win a Stanley Cup.
 Ouch.

 That is two fairly high profile players, with friends and / or local connections that said ‘no’ to the Minnesota Wild.
 Apparently the ‘Our Ice‘ campaign and ‘State of Hockey‘ moniker doesn’t have the power to bring in top level free agents / players anymore.
 But honestly, has it ever really been enough to bring in an elite talent?
-The Minnesota Wild have never had an NHL superstar in its lineup and it clearly doesn’t seem to have the influence to convince any players of that caliber to try their fortunes here.
+The Minnesota Wild have never had an NHL superstar in its lineup and it clearly doesn’t seem to have the influence to convince any players of that caliber to stake their careers here.
 Perhaps this is the message to the Minnesota Wild fans who had pipe dreams of the team acquiring Artemi Panarin should consider before they add comments to the end of columns on the Minneapolis Star Tribune or angry tweet at the Athletic‘s Michael Russo.